The Orbital Angular Momentum of Azimuthal Spin-Waves

 There has been an increasing realization in recent decades of the fundamental importance of the angular momentum (AM) carried by wave fields~\cite{chen:2020,franke:2022}, which can be separated into spin (SAM) and orbital (OAM) components in certain cases.
 The latter is a universal feature of waves in uniform continuum media represented by helical or rotational wavefronts, and can potentially encode a large amount of information for mode multiplexed communication channels or multi-level registers of quantum states.
 Theoretical and experimental investigations of wave AM are already well developed for electromagnetic waves~\cite{coullet:1989,allen:1992,hancock:2021}, plasma waves~\cite{bliokh:2022d}, fluid waves~\cite{jones:1973,thomas:2003} or elastic waves~\cite{garanin:2015}.
 Acknowledging wave AM in solid state media should be termed pseudo AM~\cite{mcintyre:1981,streib:2021}, we omit the prefix following the common practice of the magnetism community.
-In recent years, experiments have found AM transfer between spin-waves (SWs) and optical vortices~\cite{osada:2016,haigh:2016,zhang:2016,sharma:2017,osada:2018,Gloppe2019}, or elastic waves~\cite{an:2020,xu:2020,sasaki:2021,schlitz2022,an:2023,Liao2023}.
-All of these works, however, appear to have focused on SAM of SWs, leaving their OAM counterpart experimentally unexplored, which may also be placed in the context of the general difficulty in directly observing wave OAM~\cite{Leach:2002}.
-In magnetic vortices, it took a sophisticated Kerr or Brillouin light scattering (BLS) microscopy to spatially resolve the azimuthal wavefronts~\cite{Buess2004,Park2005,Vogt2011,Schultheiss2019}.
-It remains unclear, however, whether they detected rotating wavefronts carrying nonzero OAM or merely a standing wave pattern without definite OAM despite dedicated theoretical studies~\cite{Ivanov1998,Buess2005,Guslienko2008,Verba2021}.
+In recent years, experiments have found AM transfer between spin-waves (SWs) and optical vortices~\cite{osada:2016,haigh:2016,zhang:2016,Osada2018PRL,Gloppe2019}, or elastic waves~\cite{an:2020,xu:2020,sasaki:2021,schlitz2022,an:2023,Liao2023}.
+Most of these works, however, focused on SAM of SWs, leaving their OAM experimentally unresolved.
+Although Kerr and Brillouin light scattering (BLS) microscopy successfully visualized the azimuthal wavefronts in magnetic vortex states~\cite{Buess2004,Park2005,Vogt2011,Schultheiss2019}, they did not discuss any associated OAM.
+The situation may also be placed in the context of the general difficulty in directly observing rotating wavefronts~\cite{Leach:2002}.